wcchu/Jubarly/content/about.md

 author: ~
 date: '2019-08-13'
 slug: about
-tags: ['about']
 comments: no
 image: ''
 menu: ''
 share: yes
 ---

-Dr. Wei-Chun Chu is a [painter](/artist-profile/), [data scientist](/data-scientist-profile/), [physicist](/physicist-profile/), and [musician](/musician-profile/) based in Berlin.
-He was born and raised in Taiwan and has been living in the U.S., Ireland, and Germany.
-He is a senior data scientist of Fit Analytics GmbH, a sizing solution provider for online fashion shops.
+Dr. Wei-Chun Chu is a painter, physicist, data scientist, and musician, now based in Berlin.
+He was born in Taiwan and has been living and working in the U.S., Ireland, and Germany.
+He is a senior data scientist of [Fit Analytics GmbH](https://www.fitanalytics.com/), a sizing solution provider for online fashion shops.